 1.1 CONTRACT TERM

-The Contract shall have a term of 18 months, beginning on the date of final Contract execution (the “Effective Date.
+The Contract shall have a term of 14 months, beginning on the date of final Contract execution (the “Effective Date).
 The Vendor shall begin work under the Contract within five (5) business days of the Effective Date

 Proposals shall be submitted in accordance with the terms and conditions of this RFP and any addenda issued hereto.